-- 6. Once the modem is in the slot, fasten it firmly into place using the screw that you removed in step 4. - 7.
-Replace the computer's cover and fasten it with the screws you removed in step 3. - 8.
-Locate the wall jack you plan to use for the modem.
-If you have a phone plugged into this jack, disconnect the telephone cord from the jack.
+- 7. Once the modem is in the slot, screw the modem firmly into place using the screw that you removed in step 5. - 8.
+Replace the computer's cover and fasten it with the screws you removed in step 4.

+9. Locate the wall jack you plan to use for the modem.
+If you have a phone plugged into this jack, disconnect the phone's cord from the jack.

-- WARNING : The phone jack you use must be for an ANALOG phone line (the type found in most homes).
+WARNING : The phone jack you use must be for an ANALOG phone line (the type found in most homes).
 Many office buildings have digital phone lines.
 Be sure you know which type of line you have.
-The modem will be damaged if you use a digital phone line. - 9.
-Plug one end of the phone cord included with the modem into the TELCO jack at the rear of the modem.
-Plug the other end of the cable into the wall jack. - 10.
-If you wish to use a phone on the line the modem is using when the modem is not in use, plug your phone's cord into the modem's PHONE jack.
+The modem will be damaged if you use a digital phone line.

+10.Plug one end of the phone cord included with the modem into the TELCO jack at the rear of the modem.
+Plug the other end of the cable into the wall jack.
+11. If you wish to use a phone through the same phone wall jack as the modem when the modem is not in use, plug your phone's cord into the modem's PHONE jack.